One imported production suite: 36 min → 9 min

 The autonomous loop is the fast path, not a cage.
 Every piece of Kifas is still yours to drive directly.

-• Connect through the MCP server and point Claude Code, Cursor, or Windsurf at any browser, emulator, or real device.
+Point Claude Code, Cursor, or Windsurf at any device.

 What makes Kifas different.

-Kifas speaks Model Context Protocol end to end, runs on real browsers, emulators, and physical devices, and tells a stale test from a real bug.
+Kifas speaks Model Context Protocol end to end and runs on real browsers, emulators, and physical devices.
 Every one of these is a tool your agent can call.

 01